 Unpacking and First Impressions

-Faber-Castell Goldfaber Watercolor Pencils set is one of the most beautiful pencil sets that we’ve ever seen.
+Goldfaber Pencils is one of the most beautiful sets that we’ve ever seen.
 It comes in a stylish metal tin with a hinged lid and an airtight seal, and there are 48 different colors in it.